Eschatologue/CM_wiki/docs/glossary.md

 ### Armour Training

 Armour training allows you to use armour of a certain category without the following drawbacks.
 If you wear Light, Medium, or Heavy armour and lack training with it, you have Disadvantage on any D20 Test that involves Strength or Dexterity, and you can't cast spells.
 If you use a *Shield* and lack training with it, you don't gain its AC bonus.

 ---

-### Attack Roll

-An attack roll is a D20 Test that represents making an attack with a weapon, an Unarmed Strike, or a spell.

----